 In exceptional situations, when the response to a complaint relating to payments services cannot be given within said timeframe for reasons beyond our control, we will send you a holding reply indicating the reasons for the delay in responding to your complaint and specifying the deadline for responding (which will not exceed 35 business days).

-Should you feel that you did not receive a satisfactory resolution, you may appeal directly to our Deputy CEO, namely to the person in charge of complaints who is registered with our regulatory body, the CSSF:
+If you have already registered a complaint, as described in steps 1 and 2 above, and you still feel that you did not receive a satisfactory resolution within 15 days, or more if we state a valid reason for the delay, you may appeal directly to our CFO, the person in charge of complaints, who is registered with our regulatory body, the CSSF.

 2 Boulevard de la Foire

 If, despite our best efforts, you remain dissatisfied with our response or have not received an answer to your complaint within the relevant timeframe (as indicated above), you may refer to the Luxembourg financial regulator according to the provisions of the CSSF Regulation N°16-07 and related CSSF Circular 17/671 relating to the out-of-court resolution of complaints.

 283, Route d’Arlon

 In order to submit an out-of-court resolution of complaints to the CSSF, you must fulfil the following conditions:

 - You must have sent your complaint previously to the Banking Circle Director in charge of complaints registered with the CSSF, and

 - You must have received no answer or no satisfactory answer from the Banking Circle Director in charge of complaints within the relevant timeframe (as indicated above)